miho/antlr-4-playground/README.md

 ## Compile

-Open the `antlr-4` project in NetBeans and build the project.
+Open the `antlr-4` project in NetBeans (location: `antlr/antlr-4`) and build the project.
-The final ANTLR library can be found in the `deploy` folder.
+The final ANTLR library can be found in the `antlr/deploy` folder.

+## Try Experimental Applications

-Now open one of the NetBeans projects that are located in the experiments folder and run it.
+Open one of the NetBeans projects that are located in the `antlr/experiments` folder and run it.